David-OConnor/pyflow/README.md

 ## Not-yet-implemented
-- Installing "system" cli tools
+- Installing global CLI tools
 - Installing from sources other than `pypi` (eg repos, paths)
 - The lock file is missing some info like hashes
 - Adding a dependency via the CLI with a specific version constraint, or extras.